 While many of these cost savings reduce the need for locators to visit a site by narrowing the area – a cost saving for utilities – the use of EWL also makes locator’s jobs more efficient, allowing them to do their work more quickly and to schedule more jobs.
 Locators also save on fuel costs, time at the site, and time and money having to return or remark a site if, due to a poor site description, an error occurred in the first place.

 Excavators utilizing EWL also avoid the cost and time of having to physically visit the site multiple times for meet-sites, physical white lining, or certain other proposed excavation tasks.
-CGA points to EWL being especially “cost-effective” for problematic and complex dig sites.
+CGA points to EWL being especially “cost-effective” for problematic and complex dig sites and elsewhere offers it as a technique with one of the greatest returns on investment.
 Excavators and utilities together share in the main cost saving – damage avoidance.
 With greater precision in virtually identifying the exact dig site, locators can conduct their work more efficiently.
 Avoiding damage avoids adding to the nationwide bill of over $30 billion annually in direct and indirect economic harm.

 There is clear consensus by PHMSA, CGA, and others that virtual or electronic white-lining adds value and saves on costs.
 This is why CGA concludes the EWL case study its latest Technology Report by stating, “Virtual white-lining results in increased efficiency for both the locator and the excavator, while also helping to reduce damages and lower costs.”